apitrace/apitrace/Dalvik.markdown

 `ps` output, such as `com.android.settings`), and set two system properties:

     PROCNAME=com.android.settings
+    adb root
     adb shell setprop wrap.$PROCNAME LD_PRELOAD=/data/egltrace.so
     adb shell setprop debug.apitrace.procname $PROCNAME

 (the former is read by Dalvik and specifies wrapping prefix, the latter is read by apitrace itself and used in case apitrace is preloaded into Java VM globally to specify which process should be traced).
+Elevating priviliges via `adb root` is required to set the first property.

 Make sure the process is not loaded before starting to trace it, for example use `-S` flag to `am start`: